pfsense/docs/source/backup/autoconfigbackup.rst

 **Make sure each firewall has a unique hostname and domain set on System
-> General Setup.** The configurations are stored by FQDN (hostname + domain), so ensure each firewall using the backup service has a unique FQDN, otherwise the system cannot differentiate between multiple installations.
+> General Setup.** The configurations are stored by FQDN (hostname + domain), so ensure each firewall using the backup service has a unique FQDN, otherwise ACB cannot differentiate between multiple installations.

 Configuring AutoConfigBackup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^